Example of what your eyes might look like before and after cannabis use

 - Opt for low or non-THC strains: using strains that are high in CBD and CBN will be ideal for patients looking to avoid red eyes altogether.

 - Have eye drops: there are certain brands specific to lessen the appearance of red eyes, with brands like Rohto being among the most popular choice in eye drops for cannabis users.

 - Stay hydrated: drink lots of water!
 Increasing fluid intake can help alleviate the dryness of the eyes.

 - Wait it out.
 With time, your eyes will eventually transition from red, back to white.

 - Plan your medication sessions at home: the reddening of your eyes from cannabis use is not harmful, and if you stay in the comfort of your own home you won’t have to worry about what others may think.

-And again, it is important to remember that your eyes turning red after cannabis use is not dangerous, and for glaucoma patients the mechanisms that create a reddening of eyes is actually medically beneficial!
-Now that you are a legal medical marijuana patient in Ohio, don’t be afraid to wear those red eyes as a badge of pride – red eyes mean that you are experiencing the amazing relief of medical cannabis!
+And again, it is important to remember that your eyes turning red after cannabis use is not dangerous, and for glaucoma patients, the mechanisms that create a reddening of eyes are actually medically beneficial!
+Now that you are a legal medical marijuana patient in Ohio, don’t be afraid to wear those red eyes like a badge of pride – red eyes mean that you are experiencing the amazing relief of medical cannabis!

 And always remember, do not drive while under the influence of cannabis.
 Although you may feel comfortable and confident driving around while under the influence of THC, ultimately it is a major risk for not only you but other drivers on the road.
 Plan your medication sessions out, and be smart when driving after medicating.